hoangperry/hoangperry.github.io/README.md

 Even so, I recommend cloning your fork locally to create and preview your posts, regardless of where you choose to publish.

-With it downloaded and with Ruby, RubyGems, and Jekyll 3.1.2 or higher installed, you can use the post-creation script, preview how your site looks and functions, and properly view the theme's User Guide.
+With it downloaded and with Ruby 3.4.x and Bundler installed, you can use the post-creation script, preview how your site looks and functions, and properly view the theme's User Guide.

 1. Personalize the information in the [YAML files](http://www.yaml.org/start.html).